Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Proposed Methodology

 \section{Proposed Methodology}

-This section describes the proposed methodology for translating different regional dialects to their corresponding standard Bengali language and region detection task, which is broken down into nine primary phases.
-Each input text gets two separate translation alternatives under the proposed method.
-In addition, we examine the quality of all translation options against the reference translation and the effectiveness of region detection models using a variety of performance metrics.
-The main phases of the proposed method for translations, taking into account five regional dialect sentences {\bng``Aen ik cn/na Aa{I} EeDt/tun cil ja{I}?''} in Chittagong region, {\bng``Aaen/n ik can Aa{I} EeDt/tun cil Ja{I}?''} in Noakhali region, {\bng``Aaphen ca{I}n in Aaim {I}n taik Ja{I} ig?''} in Sylhet region, {\bng``Aamen ik can mu{I} E{I}Haen egaen c{I}lLa Ja{I}?''} in Barishal region, {\bng``Aaphen ikta can Aaim E{I}Han tha{I}k/ka c{I}lLa Ja{I}?''} in Mymensingh region, (English translation: ``Do you want me to leave here?'') as an example, are presented in \Cref{fig:workflow} and are discussed more below.
+This section outlines the proposed methodology for addressing the dual tasks of handling regional Bangla dialects: translating regional dialects into standard Bangla and identifying the dialect’s region of origin.
+We introduce two novel models: (1) DialectBanglaT5, designed for translating dialectal texts to standard Bangla, and (2) DialectBanglaBERT, developed for region detection.
+The methodology leverages the Vashantor dataset, which includes dialectal Bangla sentences from five regions (Chittagong, Sylhet, Noakhali, Barishal, and Mymensingh), such as {\bng Aen ik cn/na Aa{I} EeDt/tun cil ja{I}?''} (Chittagong), {\bng Aaen/n ik can Aa{I} EeDt/tun cil Ja{I}?''} (Noakhali), {\bng Aaphen ca{I}n in Aaim {I}n taik Ja{I} ig?''} (Sylhet), {\bng Aamen ik can mu{I} E{I}Haen egaen c{I}lLa Ja{I}?''} (Barishal), and {\bng Aaphen ikta can Aaim E{I}Han tha{I}k/ka c{I}lLa Ja{I}?''} (Mymensingh), all translating to Do you want me to leave here?'' in English.
+The workflow, detailed in Figure \ref{fig:workflow} and the subsequent sections, is evaluated using multiple performance metrics, including BLEU, METEOR, ROUGE, CER, and WER for translation, and Accuracy, Precision, Recall, F1-score, and Log Loss for region detection, to assess the effectiveness of both models against baseline approaches.\\

-\textbf{Phase 1) Input Text:} In this phase, the input text is selected from our ``Vashantor'' dataset, a vast collection of text that includes a wide range of regional dialects.